EducationalTestingService/rsmtool/doc/getting_started.rst

 Installation
 ============
-Note that RSMTool currently only works with Python 3.6.x.
+Note that RSMTool currently works with Python 3.6, 3.7, and 3.8

 Installing with conda
 ----------------------